-When looking for a heating and cooling system for your dwelling, it’s crucial to choose one that balances efficiency, performance and finances.
+When searching for a heating and cooling system for your dwelling, it’s crucial to choose one that balances efficiency, performance and finances.
 That’s why many property owners use mini-splits for comfort in their home.

 What a Mini-Split Is and How It Works

-A mini-split, or ductless mini-split, is a heating and cooling system that does not use ductwork.
-It's a good option in homes that don't have any air ducts and for homes with rooms that aren’t served well by the residence's existing HVAC system.
+A mini-split, or ductless mini-split, is a heating and cooling mechanism that does not use ductwork.
+It's a good option in homes that don't have any air ducts and for homes with rooms that aren’t served well by an existing HVAC system.

-Here's how it works: the outside compressor distributes the refrigerant necessary for heat exchange throughout the coils and the air handler.
-The in-house component brings in air from the room, cools or heats it over the coils and forces the conditioned air back into the room.
+Here's how it works: the outside compressor circulates the refrigerant necessary for heat exchange through the coils and the air handler.
+The indoor unit pulls in air from the room, cools or heats it over the coils and pushes the conditioned air back into the room.

 Mini-Split vs. Central Air